MohamedMamdoouh/Simple-Bank-System/README.md

 *   `Screens/`: Handles user interface components.
 *   `Text Files/`: Persistent storage for account and transaction data.

-## 📄 License
+## 📄 License and Contribution

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request with your improvements or fixes.